ze97286/deepconv/README.md

 ### Core Architecture

-1. Feature Extraction:
+1. **Feature Extraction**

-Uses a two-layer network to transform each marker value into a rich feature representation The non-linear LeakyReLU activation allows capturing complex methylation patterns
+   - Uses a two-layer network to transform each marker value into a rich feature representation
+   - The non-linear LeakyReLU activation allows capturing complex methylation patterns

-2. Cell Type-Specific Aggregation:
+2. **Cell Type-Specific Aggregation**

-Each marker is assigned to exactly one target cell type (via target_ids) Features from markers targeting the same cell type are aggregated Features are weighted by coverage, giving more reliable markers more influence Effective zero coverage handling ensures NaN markers don't contribute
+   - Each marker is assigned to exactly one target cell type (via target_ids)
+   - Features from markers targeting the same cell type are aggregated
+   - Features are weighted by coverage, giving more reliable markers more influence
+   - Effective zero coverage handling ensures NaN markers don't contribute

-3. Proportion Prediction (Encoder):
+3. **Proportion Prediction (Encoder)**

-The aggregated features for each cell type are processed through a neural network The output is transformed via sigmoid and normalised to ensure proportions sum to 1
+   - The aggregated features for each cell type are processed through a neural network
+   - The output is transformed via sigmoid and normalised to ensure proportions sum to 1

-4. Marker Reconstruction (Decoder):
+4. **Marker Reconstruction (Decoder)**

-For interpretability, the model can reconstruct the original marker values This helps ensure the predicted proportions explain the observed methylation patterns
+   - For interpretability, the model can reconstruct the original marker values
+   - This helps ensure the predicted proportions explain the observed methylation patterns

-### Loss function - Enhanced Weighted Approach for Cell-Type Deconvolution
+### Loss Function - Enhanced Weighted Approach for Cell-Type Deconvolution
 The loss function implements a specialised approach to tackle the challenge of low SNR cell types like CD4/CD8:

 #### Core Components

-1. Concentration-Weighted Loss:
+1. **Concentration-Weighted Loss:**
-Applies importance weights based on true cell type concentrations Creates progressively stronger penalties for higher CD4/CD8 concentrations For CD4/CD8 cells at 10% concentration, the weight is ~8x stronger than baseline
+   - Applies importance weights based on true cell type concentrations
+   - Creates progressively stronger penalties for higher CD4/CD8 concentrations
+   - For CD4/CD8 cells at 10% concentration, the weight is ~8x stronger than baseline

-2. Asymmetric Error Penalties:
+2. **Asymmetric Error Penalties:**
-Differentiates between underestimation and overestimation Applies an additional 1.5x penalty to CD4/CD8 underestimation Effectively prioritises reducing false negatives for these critical cell types
+   - Differentiates between underestimation and overestimation
+   - Applies an additional 1.5x penalty to CD4/CD8 underestimation
+   - Effectively prioritises reducing false negatives for these critical cell types

-1. Coverage-Weighted Reconstruction:
+3. **Coverage-Weighted Reconstruction:**
-Weights reconstruction errors by read coverage
+   - Weights reconstruction errors by read coverage
-Places more emphasis on markers with higher confidence (more reads) Ignores markers with zero coverage (NaN values)
+   - Places more emphasis on markers with higher confidence (more reads)
+   - Ignores markers with zero coverage (NaN values)

-4. Combined Loss With Balance Control:
+4. **Combined Loss With Balance Control:**
-Uses alpha/beta parameters to balance proportion prediction vs. reconstruction Typically weights proportion prediction much higher (alpha=0.999) Maintains reconstruction as a regularising constraint (beta=0.001)
+   - Uses alpha/beta parameters to balance proportion prediction vs. reconstruction
+   - Typically weights proportion prediction much higher (alpha=0.999)
+   - Maintains reconstruction as a regularising constraint (beta=0.001)

 #### Design Rationale
 The loss function's design addresses key challenges in methylation-based deconvolution:

-Low SNR Compensation: CD4/CD8 cells have 8x lower SNR than OAC, requiring special handling Concentration-Dependent Scaling: Higher concentration predictions need higher accuracy Penalty Asymmetry: Underestimation has worse clinical implications than overestimation Coverage Integration: Leverages sequencing depth as confidence measure
+- **Low SNR Compensation:** CD4/CD8 cells have 8x lower SNR than OAC, requiring special handling
+- **Concentration-Dependent Scaling:** Higher concentration predictions need higher accuracy
+- **Penalty Asymmetry:** Underestimation has worse clinical implications than overestimation
+- **Coverage Integration:** Leverages sequencing depth as confidence measure

 This approach effectively focuses the model's learning on the most challenging aspects of the problem, improving performance on low-SNR cell types while maintaining overall accuracy.